1. When did you fall in love with music(what age and the story of how it happened)?

 4. What was the greatest struggle you had to overcome?

-5. What advice would you give to other musicians?
+5. What advice would you give an up and coming musician?

 This question is always a hard one because I always find more and more things to say to musicians over time.
 My number one advice to other musicians is to play every chance that you get and with as many musicians as you can.
 Music is a language and the best way to learn it is to put yourself in situations where you have to speak it.
 When you are practicing, take that time to look at things in a smaller scope and strive to understand the principles of music as best you can.
 When it’s time to play, just forget about all of that stuff and just play.

 Learn more about Alexander